- Home

 These are the practical questions households usually ask before choosing monkey safety nets in Sankey Road, Bangalore.

 Yes.
 EverSafe installs monkey safety nets in Sankey Road, Bangalore.
-The site check focuses on monkey entry routes, balcony approaches, terrace jumps and utility openings, with approach side, grip points, top edge, side returns and anchor strength reviewed before the quote is confirmed.
+The site check focuses on monkey entry routes, balcony approaches, terrace jumps and utility openings, with approach side, grip points, top edge, side returns and anchor strength reviewed before the estimate is confirmed.

 Send the full opening, outside approach route, side wall, top edge, terrace or utility corner and access height.
 A wider photo showing height or outside access helps the team judge fixing and safety needs before visiting.